Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ```bash
 mkdir elle1/elle3
 ```
-However you cannot make folder in an not exist folder
+However you cannot make folder in an non-exist folder
 ```bash
 mkdir elle4/elle5
 mkdir: cannot create directory 'elle4/elle5': No such file or directory